ImageMagick/Usage-Markdown/layers/index.md

 With the right selection of background canvas color, you could use [Flatten Operator](#flatten) with the equivalent compose method.

 WARNING: This is not a selection of pixels (by intensity), but a selection of values.
-That means the output image could result in the individule red, green and blue values from different images, resulting in a new color not found in any of the input images.
+That means the output image could result in the individual red, green and blue values from different images, resulting in a new color not found in any of the input images.
 See the [Lighten Compose Method](../compose/#lighten) for more details of this.

 ### Median Pixel by Intensity {#eval-seq_median}